StrongKey/FIDO-Server/CONTRIBUTING.md

 We welcome contributions to this open-source FIDO2 Server!
 This guide provides some tips for successful contributions.

+For some background on WebAuthn/FIDO2 and its backers, visit the [FIDO2 Project](https://fidoalliance.org/fido2/).

 For complex changes, we recommend filing a GitHub Issue to start a discussion with project maintainers before implementing the change.

 ## Pull Requests